 For children, there can still be a magical feeling of excitement when something pops into the mailbox — especially when that something is a super fun subscription box that shows up every month without fail.

-From craft boxes, to book subscriptions or even ideas for the Lego-obsessed, we have rounded up the best subscription boxes for kids.
+From craft boxes to boxes for little globe-trotters and even ideas for the Lego-obsessed, we have rounded up the best subscription boxes for kids.